 What is their purpose?

-Houdan chickens are great all-around, dual purpose birds, like Australorps, Sussex, and Orpingtons.
+Houdan chickens are great all-around, dual purpose chicken breed, like Australorps, Sussex, and Orpingtons.
 They are able to lay around 150 eggs a year, but they will slow down in the winter.
 Their eggs are usually medium in size and have a white coloring to them.

 The breed is also a decent meat provider, but you shouldn’t be expecting them to compare to some of the larger chicken breeds.
 You may want to consider having a mixed flock if you want to have eggs year-round.